KxSystems/docs/docs/ref/accumulators.md

 !!! warning "Accumulators can change datatype"

-In iterating through an empty list **the iterable is not evaluated.**
+In iterating through an empty list **the value is not evaluated.**
-The result might not be in the range of the iterable.
+The result might not be in the range of the value.

 Allow for a possible change of type to `0h` when scanning or reducing lists of unknown length.